Is Walking A Good Activity For People With Back Pain?

 Because a good pair of walking shoes will help to keep your body balanced and aligned as you walk.

-And they will also absorb shocks by cushioning the impact of your steps which minimises any jarring on your spine.
+And they will also absorb any shocks by cushioning the impact of your steps, which minimises any jolting and jarring on your spine.

-You feel every single jolt and it can cause muscle imbalances to develop in your body.
+As you feel every single jolt which can cause your joints to ache and muscle imbalances to develop in your body.

 And even the slightest imbalance when walking can lead to further aches and pains in your lower back.